Which city is cheaper, Charleston or Fort Lauderdale?

 The autumn brings many poeple to Fort Lauderdale as well as Charleston.
 Most visitors come to Fort Lauderdale for the shopping scene and the natural beauty of the area during these months.
 Additionally, the autumn months attract visitors to Charleston because of the shopping scene, the music scene, and the natural beauty of the area.

 Fort Lauderdale is a little warmer than Charleston in the autumn.
-The temperature in Fort Lauderdale is usually 78°F (26°C) in October, and Charleston stays around 67°F (19°C).
+The daily temperature in Fort Lauderdale averages around 78°F (26°C) in October, and Charleston fluctuates around 67°F (19°C).

 People are often attracted to the plentiful sunshine in Fort Lauderdale this time of the year.
 In the autumn, Fort Lauderdale often gets more sunshine than Charleston.
 Fort Lauderdale gets 275 hours of sunny skies this time of year, while Charleston receives 197 hours of full sun.